OWASP/owasp-summit-2017/pages/faq/Attendee-Information.md

 ### Evening Sessions
 Evening sessions take place at villas, later in the evening.
 There are scheduled topics, but topic will more than likely evolve organically.

-### General Housekeeping

-Cleaners will come to your villa each morning to clean, see to dirty dishes, and take out the rubbish.
-As there are no locks on bedroom doors, we advise you not to leave valuables lying around.

-On the day you leave, please strip your bed of sheets and pillowcases.
-Leave the dirty linen on the floor.

-You need to have everything out of your room/villa by 10:00 a.m. on the day you leave; you can leave luggage at the registration desk in the Venue.